kaitogoto7/sixnations/README.md

-webpages scraped are from espnscrum statsguru
+The webpages scraped are from espnscrum statsguru